-During the three months ended December 31, 2007 and 2006 we recorded income taxes of \$0.1 million.
-The effective tax rate used for calculating the income tax provision for the three months ended December 31, 2007 was approximately 40%, an estimate based upon projected annual income, estimated annual permanent differences and statutory tax rates in the various jurisdictions in which we operate.
-The effective tax rate for the three months ended December 31, 2006 was 92%, which was negatively impacted by the permanent differences between financial income and taxable income, which were high in relation to pre-tax income.
-During the quarter ended December 31, 2007 and 2006, the valuation allowance was increased by \$107,000 and \$14,000, respectively, for net operating losses in certain state and foreign jurisdictions that may not be recovered.
-(See Note 2 to the financial statements).
+During the three months ended March 31, 2008 and 2007 we recorded income tax provisions of \$0.1 million and \$0.2 million, respectively for an effective tax rate of 39% in both periods.
+During the six months ended March 31, 2008 and 2007, we recorded income tax provisions of \$0.2 million.
+The effective tax rates used for calculating the income tax provisions for the six months ended March 31, 2008 and 2007 were approximately 39% and 47%, respectively, based upon estimates of annual income, annual permanent differences, changes in the valuation allowance and statutory tax rates for fiscal 2008 and 2007, respectively, in the various jurisdictions in which we operate.
+The effective tax rate for the six months ended March 31, 2007 was negatively impacted by permanent differences between financial income and taxable income, which were higher in relation to pre-tax income.

-As a result of the application of the provisions of FIN 48 as of October 1, 2007, we recognized an additional tax liability of \$332,000 for uncertain tax positions and a decrease in the October 1, 2007 balance of retained earnings of an equal amount.
+As a result of the application of the provisions of FIN 48 as of October 1, 2007, we recognized an additional tax liability of \$0.3 million for uncertain tax positions and a decrease in the October 1, 2007 balance of retained earnings of an equal amount.
 Upon the adoption of FIN 48, the Company classified uncertain tax positions as non-current income taxes payable unless expected to be paid within one year.
-The Company intends to maintain a valuation allowance for state net operating losses until evidence supports the conclusion that it is more likely than not that this deferred tax asset may be realized.
-The amount of the valuation allowance at December 31, 2007 and October 1, 2007 was \$560,000 and \$453,000, respectively.
-At December 31, 2007, and October 1, 2007, the total amount of unrecognized tax benefits was \$428,000 and \$409,000.
-If recognized these amounts would favorably impact the effective tax rate.
+The Company intends to maintain a valuation allowance for state and foreign net operating losses until evidence supports the conclusion that it is more likely than not that those deferred tax assets may be realized.
+The amount of the valuation allowance at March 31, 2008 and October 1, 2007 was \$0.6 million and \$0.5 million respectively.